kheiro-bellahcene/KITTI_RawData_EarlyFusion/README.md

-# KITTI_RawData_EarlyFusion
-Early fusion of raw KITTI dataset LiDAR point clouds and camera images for enhanced perception.
-This repository includes data preprocessing, conversion of LiDAR binary files to point cloud format, visualization, and the initial pipeline for sensor fusion.
+ ## Lidar_Raw_Data_Visualisation

+Visualization of raw LiDAR data from the KITTI dataset.
+Includes preprocessing and converting LiDAR binary files into point cloud format for visualization purposes.